jmaczan/ktotu/README.md

 Performing scan requires `sudo`, in order to run `/opt/ktotu/mac_addresses_scanner`

 ## Building from source code
-If you don't want to use compiled version, you can build `ktotu` from the source.
+You can build `ktotu` from the source.

 ### Prerequisities
+- Download source code from official repository - https://gitlab.com/jmaczan/ktotu
 - Python 3
-- pip
+- pip3
 - Debian-based Linux (build scripts use `apt`, but you can modify this to your own needs - build scripts are simple `bash` commands)

 ### Build
-Run script `./build-from-source.sh`
+Inside folder with source code, run script `./build-from-source.sh`

 Output files will appear in folder `dist/`